 3 Mistakes You Might Be Making with Your Website [VIDEO]

 For a lot of businesses, their website is a primary asset for their business.
-It’s the place where customers come to find more information and make contact.
-It’s part of every single sale, and also the way that customers refer new prospects.
+It’s the main place where customers come to find more information and make contact.
+A website is part of every single sale for e-commerce businesses.
+It’s also the way that prospects discover your site through Google.

-When it comes to updating and managing your site, there are few mistakes that businesses make that cause them issues.
+When it comes to updating and managing your website, there are few crucial mistakes that businesses make that cause them issues.